vectordotdev/vector/docs/specs/target.md

 ### 4. Aggregator Architecture

 The [aggregator architecture][aggregator_architecture] deploys Vector onto dedicated nodes for data aggregation.
-The following requirements define support for this architecture:
+Along with general [hardening](#6-hardening) requirements, the following requirements define support for this architecture:

 * Architecture
-  * MUST deploy as a stateful service on dedicated nodes, Vector is the only service on the node.
+  * SHOULD deploy as a service on dedicated nodes, Vector is the only service on the node.
   * MUST deploy with a persistent disk that is available between deployments.
   * MUST deploy with Vector's [default aggregator configuration][default_aggregator_configuration] which largely covers the aggregator architecture